Dulcie September: Memorials and dedications

 A square in the 10th arrondissement of Paris is named after Dulcie September, and was officially inaugurated on 31 March 1998, ten years after her death.
+Translated from French, the plate reads “Dulcie September Square: Representative of the African National Congress: Assassinated in Paris on 29 March 1988.”
 A street in Cléon, near Rouen, is named after her.
 There is also a place named Dulcie September in Nantes, and a primary school in Évry-sur-Seine carries her name as well as a middle school (collège in French) in Arcueil, the town near Paris where she last lived.

 In August 2010, the first Dulcie September Memorial Lecture took place at The Centre for Humanities Research of the University of the Western Cape, as well as the launch of the Dulcie September Fellowship Awards in the Humanities and Social Sciences that featured speakers including Barbara Masekela and Margaret Busby.

 In October 2011, Staffordshire University Students' Union honoured Dulcie September by renaming their boardroom the "September Room" and erecting a plaque in her memory.
 She was a former student of Madeley College of Education, one of the founding colleges of North Staffordshire Polytechnic.

 In 2013 the Athlone Civic Centre was renamed the Dulcie September Civic Centre.

 In Amsterdam, Netherlands, a road in the city's Transvaalbuurt is named Dulcie Septemberpad.
 Other buildings and streets in the neighbourhood have also been named after prominent historic South Africans, including Steve Bikoplein, Nelson Mandela School and Retiefstraat.